Yakware/open-bible-study/CONTRIBUTING.md

-# Contributing to Wordway
+# Contributing to Open Bible Study

-First off, thank you for considering contributing to Wordway!
+First off, thank you for considering contributing to Open Bible Study!
 It's people like you that help make this resource valuable to the community of believers.

 > ⚠️ **IMPORTANT NOTICE**: This project is under heavy development and subject to frequent changes.
 Please check this guide regularly for updates.